 Pursuant to an assignment agreement dated October 4, 2017 (the "Assignment"), Aleafia Inc. was assigned the rights, title and interest to acquire 100% of the issued and outstanding common shares of Aleafia Farms (Note 1) and certain other assets described in a Purchase Agreement dated September 25, 2015 ("Original Purchase Agreement").
 Under the terms of Original Purchase Agreement, the purchaser had the rights to acquire 100% of Aleafia Farms and other certain assets for \$6,950,000 of which \$2,950,000 was to be paid in cash and \$4,000,000 could be paid in cash or by an open Vendor Take Back mortgage.
 The Original Purchase Agreement was amended on December 11, 2017 to include a \$4,000,000 Vendor Take Back mortgage at a rate of 3% due on April 1, 2018, secured by the underlying land and buildings and other certain payment terms were amended but the purchase price remained the same.
-A deposit of \$50,000 was made to directly support its clinic operations.
+A deposit of \$50,000 was paid by the previous purchasers and was not reimbursed by Aleafia Inc. The acquisition of Aleafia Farms was made to directly support its clinic operations.